I have been using pandoc (from John Macfarlane) to generate PowerPoint slides. I have documented this here.

 The set-up file mysetup-bmr-169-ysctn.org

-main org file, rather than the set-up file, because I
+main Org file, rather than the set-up file, because I need different logos for different projectsbfseries

-package, to be able to use most of org's functionality and use Pandoc
+package from Alex Fenton, to be able to use most of Org's functionality and use Pandoc for additional target formats like PowerPoint.

 I trust you notice that mysetup-bmr-169-ysctn.org

-org-mode in-buffer customisations for HTML export and text export.
-I
+also contains Org mode in-buffer customisations for HTML export and text export.
+I have written about HTML export here

-You might also be interested in LaTeX article generation from org-mode or using pandoc together with org-mode.
+You might also be interested in LaTeX article generation from Org mode or using pandoc together with Org mode.